busras3v3n/Libft/README.md

  ## Functions

-Each function in the library is prefixed with 'ft_' and named to mirror the function it replicates.
+Each function in the library is prefixed with 'ft_' and named to mirror the function it replicates.<br>

 | header   | 0 |
 | -------- | -------- |